makerdao/mips/MIP10/mip10.md

 MIP10c9 subproposals must use the template located at **[MIP10c9-Subproposal-Template.md](MIP10c9-Subproposal-Template.md)**.

-1. A community member or other 3rd party publishes the [MIP10c9-Subproposal-Template](MIP10c9-Subproposal-Template.md) in the Oracle section of the Maker Forum and submits a PR to the MIPs Github repo.
+1. A community member publishes the [MIP10c9-Subproposal-Template](MIP10c9-Subproposal-Template.md) in the Oracle section of the Maker Forum and submits a PR to the MIPs Github repo.
 Typically this will be the 3rd party with a desire to consume the requested Oracle's data.
 An Oracle Team may also submit such a proposal on behalf of the interested party.

-2. At this point the proposal is in limbo until one or more Oracle Teams commits to doing the work required to submit [MIP10c3-Subproposal-Template](MIP10c3-Subproposal-Template.md) and continue the Whitelist Oracle Access process.
+2. At this point the proposal is in limbo until an Oracle Teams commits to doing the work required to submit [MIP10c3-Subproposal-Template](MIP10c3-Subproposal-Template.md) and continue the Whitelist Oracle Access process.

-3. The Oracle Team(s) verify for each proposed contract to whitelist:
+3. The Oracle Team verifies for each proposed contract to whitelist:
     - contract is verified on etherscan
     - contract uses Oracle data in a permissioned manner so as to prohibit on-chain parasitic behavior by 3rd parties.
     - If Oracle data is saved to storage, it is stored in a private variable accessible exclusively by the protocol.

-4. The Oracle Team(s) submit a Polling Vote to the Governance Portal.
+4. The Oracle Team submit a Polling Vote to the Governance Portal.

 5. If the Polling Vote passes the Oracle Team will bundle the proposal in the subsequent Executive Vote.

-6. The Oracle Team(s) update [MIP10c11](MIP10c11-Subproposal-Template) to update the Whitelist for the Oracle(s) and submit a PR to the MIPS Github repo.
+6. The Oracle Team updates [MIP10c11](MIP10c11-Subproposal-Template) to update the Whitelist for the Oracle(s) and submit a PR to the MIPS Github repo.

 ---